ouropencode/ObservableSchema/README.md

 # ObservableSchema
 When using `@colyseus/schema` with Vue.js, there is very little integration and things quickly become complex.
 This package allows you to create an observable state from your room state.
-Any changes to your room state from the serve will be synchronized and available to your Vue code immediately.
+Any changes to your room state from the server will be synchronized and available to your Vue code immediately.

 ## Installation
 ```
-> yarn add obserableschema
+> yarn add observableschema
 ```

 ## Usage